Skip to main content

 Key:Lauder Family

 With roughly $80 billion at stake, the Lauder families control about 64% of voting shares in The Estee Lauder Companies.
 They maintain super-voting control of this luxury cosmetics and skincare conglomerate holding MAC, Clinique, La Mer, and Jo Malone.
+The company announced a secondary offering of shares by selling stockholders in November 2025, and agreed to merge with Puig to create the largest premium beauty player in April 2026.

 Focus